NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

    this plot asks that the bars can't be blue but have to be green instead.
 What does it take to change the figure?

+Now suppose that the data isn't already all neatly packaged up in a single file.
+Supppose, for example, we now want to aggregate weights by genus, not by species.
+This information isn't in a single CSV file
+- we need to join (recombine) data first.
+We have learned in the SQL section how to do this relatively easily by pulling the data into a relational database, then issuing SQL commands.
+Like most other relational database systems, these steps can be scripted in SQLite, including exporting the results of a SQL query into a file.

 #### Key Points
 *